ribhuhooja/interdimensional-kitchen-of-horrors/README.md

 Play at: https://rustymechanical.itch.io/feed-the-horrors

 ## Note to DALI -
-I wasn't able to implement all the core mechanics by the time of the submission (mainly - monsters).
+The project was still very incomplete by the time I submitted and the cooking and monsters described weren't implemented.
 The `main` branch contains the code I submitted.
 I wanted to keep working on this project for fun after the submission deadline; that work is in the `post-submit` branch (If you want you can take a look at that too).
 The README for each branch contains a description of what has been implemented by that time.
 The build is still just what was submitted.